|Road:||A34/A40/A44 Peartree Interchange|

 Due to a shortage of space HGVs are banned from the services, but there is room for coaches.

-Restaurants: KFC, Starbucks, Costa Express, Krispy Kreme Shops: Waitrose Main Amenities: Ecotricity Electric Vehicle Charging Point, Meeting Room, Showers, Welcome Break Gaming Motel: Travelodge, Holiday Inn Forecourt: Shell (with: Autogas LPG), Select, Costa Express, Deli2go, Yorkshire Tea
+Amenities: KFC, Starbucks, Costa Express, Krispy Kreme Shops: Waitrose Main Amenities: Ecotricity Electric Vehicle Charging Point, Meeting Room, Showers, Welcome Break Gaming Motel: Travelodge, Holiday Inn Forecourt: Shell (with: Autogas LPG), Select, Costa Express, Deli2go, Yorkshire Tea

 First two hours free for all vehicles, after which cars must pay £10.
 Prices can be paid in Starbucks or in the pay and display machines in each parking area.